 Life has a way of sneaking up on you.
-One moment, you are young, alive, taking on the world.
-Next, you look back and think, “What have I done with it all?”
+One moment, you are young, alive, taking on the world, and the next minute you’re saying, “What have I done with my time?”

-I was around ten when I learned about whales being killed in the ocean from poachers.
+Around ten I learned about poaches killing whales for their blubber, or the sport of it.
 I asked my mother how I could help.
 It was at that moment I suddenly wanted to be a marine biologist.
 Writing would have to wait.
-At the time, I didn’t realize at how much grueling math and chemistry it would take.
-I made it to calculus, but in the end, chemistry won.
+At the time, I didn’t realize at how much grueling math it would take me to accomplish that goal.
+I made it to calculus, but in the end, writing won.

 In fourth grade I discovered reading comprehension.
 It was like a whole new world.
 I found myself walking to the library once a week, (which I later found out was 1.8 miles one way), but I didn’t care.
 I was fascinated with reading.
 The movies going on inside my head enticed me to read more.